Juliusolsson05/i18n_translate/README.md

 # i18n_translate_tool

-`i18n_translate_tool` is a powerful utility designed to streamline the process of translating internationalization (i18n) JSON files.
-It leverages the DeepL API for accurate translations and falls back on Google Translate for languages not supported by DeepL.
-This tool is especially useful for developers and content creators working on multilingual applications or websites, ensuring a seamless and efficient translation workflow.
+`i18n_translate_tool` is a sophisticated utility designed to facilitate the translation of internationalization (i18n) JSON files.
+It leverages both the DeepL and Google Translate APIs for comprehensive and accurate translations.
+This tool is invaluable for developers and content creators working on multilingual applications or websites, offering an efficient and streamlined translation workflow.

 ## Features

-- **DeepL Translation**: Utilizes the DeepL API for high-quality translations.
-- **Google Translate Fallback**: Automatically uses Google Translate for languages not supported by DeepL.
+- **DeepL and Google Translate Integration**: Uses the DeepL API for high-quality translations and Google Translate as a fallback for languages not supported by DeepL.
+- **Selective Translation Logic**: Employs smart logic to use Google Translate for shorter texts, optimizing translation quality.
-- **Batch Translation**: Enables translation of multiple files at once, saving time and effort.
+- **Batch Translation Capability**: Allows for the translation of multiple files simultaneously, greatly enhancing productivity.
-- **User-Friendly GUI**: Simple and intuitive graphical user interface for ease of use.
+- **User-Friendly GUI**: Features a simple and intuitive graphical user interface, making it accessible for users of all skill levels.
-- **Error Handling**: Robust error handling for smooth operation and troubleshooting.
+- **Robust Error Handling**: Includes comprehensive error handling to ensure smooth operation and ease troubleshooting.
+- **Character Count Functionality**: Counts the number of characters to be translated, aiding in the management of API usage and limits.
+- **Language Support Check**: Verifies the supported languages for both DeepL and Google Translate, ensuring accurate translations.

-## Future Integration
+## Upcoming Integration

-`i18n_translate_tool` is set to be merged with Nordtools, further expanding its capabilities and integrating it into a suite of useful tools for developers.
+`i18n_translate_tool` is poised to integrate with Nordtools, significantly broadening its range of features and incorporating it into a more extensive toolkit for developers.

 ## Installation

-To get started with `i18n_translate_tool`, clone this repository to your local machine:
+Clone this repository to get started with `i18n_translate_tool`:

 ```bash
 git clone https://github.com/Juliusolsson05/i18n_translate_tool.git